chaoss/metrics/2_Growth-Maturity-Decline.md

 ## Issue Resolution
  Activity Metric | Description
  --- | ---
- Open Issues | Total number of open issues.
+ Open issues | Total number of open issues.
- Closed Issues | Total number of closed issues.
+ Closed issues | Total number of closed issues.
- Resolution Efficiency | Number of closed issues / number of abandoned issues Average / Median Time of Open Issues | The average / median amount of time issues remain open Average / Median Time of First Response | The average / median amount of time until the first response to an issue is made.
+ Resolution efficiency | Number of closed issues / number of abandoned issues.
+ Average & median time of open issues | The average & median amount of time issues remain open.
+ Average & median time of first response | The average & median amount of time until the first response to an issue is made.
- Histogram of open issue time | The distribution of time issues have remained open Histogram of issue resolution time | The distribution of time it takes for issues to be resolved.
+ Histogram of open issue time | The distribution of time issues have remained open.
+ Histogram of issue resolution time | The distribution of time it takes for issues to be resolved.

 ## Code Development
  Activity Metric | Description
  --- | ---
- Number of Commits | Total Number of Commits
+ Number of commits | Total number of commits.
- Number of Lines Changed | Total number of lines of code that have been changed.
+ Number of lines changed | Total number of lines of code that have been changed.
- Average / median time to merge code | The average / median amount of time it takes to get code merged upstream.
+ Average & median time to merge code | The average & median amount of time it takes to get code merged upstream.
  Histogram of time to merge | The distribution of time it takes for code to be merged upstream.
- Review Efficiency | Number of merged patches / Number of abandoned patches
+ Review efficiency | Number of merged patches / number of abandoned patches.

 ## Project Communication
  Activity Metric | Description
  --- | ---
- Total Communications | Total number of Posts made to communication platforms Average / Median communication response time | The average / median time taken for communications to be responded to.
+ Total communications | Total number of posts made to communication platforms.
+ Average & median communication response time | The average & median time taken for communications to be responded to.
- Average / Median communication responses per thread | The average / median number of responses that are made to each communication thread or topic.
+ Average & median communication responses per thread | The average & median number of responses that are made to each communication thread or topic.
  Histogram of communication responses per thread | The distribution of the number of responses made to each communication thread or topic.